n1kg0r/vits-finetuning-news-it/README.md

 6. **Evaluation**
    - Compare outputs with the original voice
-   - Compare with *X-TTS*, one of the SOTA Italian models (not fully open-source)
+   - Compare with *X-TTS*, one of the SOTA models (not fully open-source)

 ---